ray-project/ray/doc/source/ray-core/user-spawn-processes.rst

   ray.init(_system_config={"kill_child_processes_on_worker_exit_with_raylet_subreaper":True})

-⚠️ Caution: Core worker needs to reap zombies
+⚠️ Caution: Core worker now reaps zombies, toggle back if you wait to ``waitpid``
 ----------------------------------------------

-When the feature is enabled, the core worker process becomes a subreaper (see the next section), meaning there can be some grandchildren processes that are reparented to the core worker process.
-If these processes exit, core worker needs to reap them to avoid zombies, even though they are not spawn by core worker.
-If core worker does not reap them, the zombies will accumulate and eventually cause the system to run out of resources like memory.
+When the feature is enabled, the worker process becomes a subreaper (see the next section), meaning there can be some grandchildren processes that are reparented to the worker process.
+To reap these processes, the worker sets the ``SIGCHLD`` signal to ``SIG_IGN``.
+This makes the worker not receive the ``SIGCHLD`` signal when its children exit.
+If you need to wait for a child process to exit, you need to reset the ``SIGCHLD`` signal to ``SIG_DFL``.

-You can add this code to the Ray Actors or Tasks to reap zombies, if you choose to enable the feature:

 .. code-block::

   import signal
-  signal.signal(signal.SIGCHLD, signal.SIG_IGN)
+  signal.signal(signal.SIGCHLD, signal.SIG_DFL)

 Under the hood